Friday, 22 May 2009

 Bagging the Blue Whale

-Sri Lanka is one of the best places to see the Blue Whale Balaenoptera musculus in the entire world according to the marine biologist, Dr. Charles Anderson.
-He is based in Maldives since 1983 and his research on whales in the Indian Ocean led him to believe that Blue Whales should be present off the south coast of Sri Lanka in April, a hypothesis which he confirmed with pelagic trips done in April 2007 and 2008.
+Sri Lanka is one of the best places to see the Blue Whale Balaenoptera musculus—according to Marine Biologist Dr. Charles Anderson.
+He is based in Maldives since 1983 and his research on whales in the Indian Ocean led him to believe that Blue Whales should be present off the south coast of Sri Lanka in April—a hypothesis he confirmed with pelagic trips done in April 2007 and 2008.
 In the last of these trips, he has had Blue Whales on all 14-days he spent looking for them, with an average of 4.5 sightings per day!

-We commenced our 2009 trip in the southeastern Sri Lanka with 2 game drives to the spectacular Yala National Park hoping to go 1-nil with the Leopard.
-Unfortunately we drew a blank with this elusive cat this time.
-However, I managed to find the Brown-capped Babbler at one of my sites near Tissa to make amends.
+We commenced our 2009 trip in the southeastern Sri Lanka with two game drives to the spectacular Yala National Park hoping to go 1-nil with the Leopard.
+Unfortunately, we drew a blank with this big cat this time.

 At one point it was seen as close as 20-30m from our boat as it surfaced to breathe, almost taking our breath away.
 It performed well for us as well as for people aboard 3 other boats that converged at this hotspot for the same purpose.
 One of those was full of familiar faces with members of a local nature club.
-They at one point were very lucky to get a pretty close sighting.
+They, at one point, were pretty close.
 By the way, the terra firma you see in the picture below is Sri Lanka, just in case if you are wondering whether it is Antarctica.

 A day trip we did following this to Sinharaja rain forest to see Sri Lanka Scaly Thrush and Crimson-backed Flameback was successful.
 The former responded aggressively to my rendition of its contact call by flying straight towards my head, indicating it may be busy nesting.
-These two birds together with Sri Lanka Woodshrike and Common Hawk Cuckoo seen on this tour by Peter went as ‘bank birds’– ones which do not get added to his bird list immediately as the ‘Clements checklist’ that he uses to keep track of birds species has not yet accepted these recent taxonomical splits/potential spits (announced in various ornithological literature) as valid or ‘full’ species of birds.
-Now that he has seen these birds they would increase his tally once they are accepted as valid species in the future by everybody.
+These two birds together with Sri Lanka Woodshrike and Common Hawk Cuckoo seen on this tour by Peter went as ‘bank birds’—ones which do not get added to his bird list immediately as the ‘Clements' checklist’ that he uses to keep track of birds species seen, has not yet accepted these recent taxonomical splits/potential spits as valid species yet; and now that he has seen them, they would increase his tally once they are accepted as valid species in the future.

 I nearly forgot, Peter became the first birder to see my garden's roosting Brown Hawk Owls.